Royal Canadian Air Cadets: Overview

 The aim of the Cadet Program is to develop in youth the attributes of good citizenship and leadership; promote physical fitness; and stimulate the interest of youth in the sea, land, and air activities of the Canadian Armed Forces; however, each focuses on its own parent element.
 The Air Cadet motto is "To learn.
 To serve.
 To advance.", and was created by Robert Myles Colwell in 1966 when he was a cadet with 625 Squadron in Perth-Andover, New Brunswick.
 In keeping with Commonwealth custom, the Royal Canadian Air Cadets stand last in the order of precedence, after the Royal Canadian Sea and Army Cadets.

 Those aged 12 to 18 (inclusive) may become an air cadet.
-The organization and rank structure of the Royal Canadian Air Force is used with the exceptions of Flight Corporal (in place of Master Corporal), Flight Sergeant (in place of Warrant Officer), Warrant Officer 2nd class (in place of Master Warrant Officer) and Warrant Officer 1st Class (in place of Chief Warrant Officer), which were the RCAF ranks from 1948-1968, with the exception of Flight Corporal.
+The organization and rank structure of the Royal Canadian Air Force is used with the exceptions of flight corporal (in place of master corporal), flight sergeant (in place of warrant officer), warrant officer 2nd class (in place of master warrant officer) and warrant officer 1st class (in place of chief warrant officer), which were the RCAF ranks from 1948 to 1968, with the exception of flight corporal.
 Cadets are not members of the Canadian Armed Forces, and there is no expectation for cadets to join the Canadian Armed Forces upon graduation from the program, though cadets who do go on to join the Canadian Armed Forces may be granted up to 180 days of incentive credit towards the Private IPC 2 pay category.

 Adult leadership is provided by members of the Canadian Forces Reserve subcomponent Cadet Organizations Administration and Training Service, composed mostly of officers of the Cadet Instructors Cadre (CIC) and supplemented, if necessary, by contracted civilian instructors, authorized civilian volunteers, and, on occasion, officers and non-commissioned members of other CAF branches.
 The CIC is specifically trained to deliver the Royal Canadian Sea, Army, and Air Cadet training program.
 Some are former cadets, and many have former regular or reserve force service.

 The Canadian Cadet Organization is sponsored in partnership by the CAF/DND and the civilian Air Cadet League, along with the Navy League and Army Cadet League.
 Each cadet unit is supported by a local squadron sponsoring committee responsible to the national League through each of the provincial committees.
 The basic Air Cadet program is provided at no cost, including uniforms and activities.
 Many Air Cadet squadrons are sponsored locally by a service organization or club such as a Royal Canadian Legion Branch, Royal Canadian Air Force Association Wing, Rotary Club, Lions Club, others are supported by a locally established committee often composed of parents of cadets.
 Civilian sponsors raise money for accommodations, utilities, liability insurance, local awards, and additional training resources or special activities, such as mess dinners, band instruments, or squadron excursions and trips that are not funded by the CAF/DND.
 Cadets and their parents are encouraged to participate in fund-raising activities, such as selling paper tags or poppies.